21 March 2026 / The Olive Grove, Forresters Beach, NSW Central Coast

 Join Us at the Two Wentworth Succession Conference

 Discover the latest insights and developments in succession law at the Succession Conference.
-Hosted by Two Wentworth Chambers, this conference brings together esteemed speakers and professionals in the field to explore vital topics including family provision claims, estoppel in the context of estate disputes, informal testamentary documents, and the use of trusts in estate planning.
-Don’t miss this exclusive opportunity to expand your knowledge and network with industry experts.
+Hosted by Two Wentworth Chambers, this conference brings together esteemed speakers and professionals in the field to explore vital topics including family provision claims, informal wills, testamentary contracts, taxation considerations in deceased estates and more.

 What is included?

-In addition to gaining 6 CPD/CLE points (including 1 compulsory Professional Skills point), you will receive a bound copy of each of the papers presented on the day together with morning tea, lunch and afternoon tea.
+In addition to gaining 6.5 CPD/CLE points, you will receive a digital copy of each of the papers presented on the day together with morning tea, lunch and afternoon tea.

 How can I book?